mmuratarat/mmuratarat.github.io/_pages/faq.md

 25. What is moment generating function?
 What is characteristic function?
 How to compute them?
 26. [What are the properties of Distributions?](#what-are-the-properties-of-distributions)
 27. [What are the measures of Central Tendency: Mean, Median, and Mode?](#what-are-the-measures-of-central-tendency-mean-median-and-mode)
+27. How to find the distribution of Order Statistics?
 28. [What are the properties of an estimator?](#what-are-the-properties-of-an-estimator)
 25. [What is a Bernoulli distribution?
 Calculate the expectation and variance of a random variable that follows Bernoulli distribution?](#what-is-a-bernoulli-distribution-calculate-the-expectation-and-variance-of-a-random-variable-that-follows-bernoulli-distribution)
 26. [What is Binomial distribution?](#what-is-binomial-distribution)